It's ok to feel uncomfortable outside your comfort zone.

 Unlike acute pain that warns us of injury or disease, chronic or persistent pain serves no adaptive purpose.
 Over 100,000 Americans are in chronic pain, and many are dependent on pain medication.

-Chronic pain management therapy can help restore normal life, and it can give the chronic pain sufferer the following:
+Chronic pain therapy can help restore normal life, and it can give the chronic pain sufferer the following:

 An awareness of the most effective methods for reducing and managing chronic pain.